 MARGE, WHAT IS SO STRANGE about wanting to be free? . . .
 I didn't say that you thought it was strange, I'm talkin' about the general attitude of a lot of people.
 A man who wants to earn enough pay on his job to feed his family and pay the rent is called a "rabble-rouser" if he speaks out about it.
 The "rabble" they are accusin' him of "rousin'" are other working men and women.
 If you don't like being forced to sit in the back of the bus, and you raise your voice against all kinds of discrimination, you are called a "trouble-maker" or worst yet "un - American."
-Now when folks call you un-American for seeking justice, they are sayin's some awful things about America.
+No when folks call you un-American for seeking justice, they are sayin' some awful things about America.

-There is a school of thought going on which tries to teach that any kind of job you get is a reward, and that we should be happy that we are "tolerated" on that job, and the Negro who is workin' eight hours a day on that job is receivin' a taste of "democracy at table, and I can even understand why, but what bugs me is how they can get so annoyed with folks who don't feel the same way.
+There is a school of thought going on which tries to teach that any kind of job you get is a reward, and that we should be happy that we are "tolerated" on that job, and the Negro who is workin' eight hours a day on that job is receivin' a taste of "democracy at

+I am sorry to say that there are some of us who are content to get the crumbs from the table, and I can even understand why, but what bugs me is how they can get so annoyed with folks who don't feel the same way.
 They complain about how they make it so "hard for others" and stir up trouble.
 Some day I hope they will learn that people who aim for their full rights are not trouble-makers but peacemakers.